fiduh/azure_networking_and_vms/README.md

 Logical grouping of resources provisioned in Azure (allows for management and deletion of multiple resources at thesame time)

 ### Create a Virtual Network (VNET)
-Emulation of physical networking in Azure
+Emulation of physical networking and a logically isolated section in Azure

 ### Create a Network Security Group (NSG)
 Used for network filtering at the subnet level and VM level

 ### Create an Application Gateway
-Traffic distribution for HTTP (web) traffic
+Traffic distribution for HTTP (web) traffic (Layer 7), offering various traffic routing rules and SSL termination.